7 Lessons On How To Plan From A 2,500 Year Old Ted-Talk

 When you think about it, everything that happens in life around us comes down to the power of words.
 Nothing gets done without them.
 Words are what moves the hearts of men and nations.

 “This is a day that will live in infamy,” summoned a nation to war.
-The words, “I believe this nation should commit itself to achieving this goal before this decade is out of landing a man on the moon and returning him safely to earth,” summoned a nation to exploration.
 “Mr. Gorbachev, tear down this wall,” summoned Eastern Europe to freedom.
-It’s no different when it comes to building up your life.
+It’s no different when it comes to building up your life for the better.

-Businesses sadly do a much better job with publicity and promotion than do churches.
 Nehemiah’s opening salvo is a perfect illustration of good vision-casting.
 First you identify the problem.
 Nehemiah says, “You see the trouble we are in: Jerusalem lies in ruins, and its gates have been burned with fire.”
 (Notice also how Nehemiah identifies himself with his audience.
-He doesn’t say, “Look at the trouble you are in, your morons!”
+He doesn’t say, “Look at the trouble you are in, you morons!”
 He says, “You see the trouble we are in….”)

 And a good planner don’t stop there.
 The third part of vision-casting is you give reasons for the solution.
 Here’s the problem.
 Here’s the solution.
 And here’s why we can do this.
 Notice in verse 16, Nehemiah then provides the reasons for why they can do this.
 “I also told them about the gracious hand of my God upon me and what the king had said to me.”
 This solution isn’t just pie-in-the-sky wishful thinking.
 We’ve got the backing of the king himself!
 Nehemiah says.
 This is publicity and promotion at its very best.